bakrx12/UCP-Smart-Portal/README.md

 <h1 align="center">UCP Smart Portal</h1>

 <p align="center">
+  Modern student portal experience, built for UCP students.<br/>
+  Born from the frustration of navigating the default portal, it adds a customizable dashboard,<br/>
+  Glassmorphic theme, academic widgets, course updates, notifications, and other quality-of-life features.
-Glassmorphic Style Redesign of UCP’s Odoo Student Portal—clean, modern, and easier on the eyes.
-This extension injects custom styles and UI tweaks (dockbar, hidden legacy title bar, refined modals) to make everyday student workflows smoother.
+  This extension injects custom styles and UI tweaks such as dockbar, hidden legacy title bar, and refined modals.
 </p>

 <p align="center">